 Jim in Jax

 Males frequently don't eat if there are any females in season around.
 But please don't tie your berner up.
 They are just the most awesome dogs that are trustworthy, loyal.
+Give your dog some treats of roasted chicken or beef.
+Also join a local Bernese club.
+They have lots of wonderful members who can assist with knowledge on diet, club activities such as walks etc and often they will help with babysitting.

 Hi I have a Pyranese, so she is your dog's cousin.
 I agree with others: even if the dog is tied up, it must be walked for at least an hour a day.
 Even if that means running, walking, pauses to sniff while you drive and pause in a vehicle.
 Best to you both!